 During my most recent trip to Disneyland, I had the opportunity to stay at the Howard Johnson Anaheim Hotel and Water Playground.
 This family-friendly hotel offers newly renovated rooms, a water playground, a gift shop, and a great location.

-Beyond the Parks
+Things to Do Beyond the Parks at Disneyland

 Depending on where you are visiting from, you may want to stay in Southern California for more than three days.
 Luckily, there are plenty of other things to do in the area – whether you want to switch hotels or just do day trips.

 San Diego is located about an hour and forty-five minutes away and offers so much to do.
 I’d recommend driving there and staying in San Diego so you can really experience the area, including the waterfront, the San Diego Zoo, SeaWorld, and LEGOLAND (which is located in Carlsbad).
-Three to four days is a good amount of time to spend there if combining with Disneyland.
+Three to four days is a good amount of time to spend there if combined with Disneyland.

 There are other theme parks in the area, including Universal Hollywood and Knott’s Berry Farm.
 These are easy to visit within one day, so you can stay at the same hotel for your entire trip.